xuchen66/sphinx-emdocs/source/serialEM-note-tackle-coma.rst

 .. note::

-   It is very safe to change beam tilt this way, as beam will always get restored to its original value after being corrected for this specific image shift.
+   It is very safe to change beam tilt this way, as beam tilt will always get restored to its original value after being corrected for this specific image shift.
 The exception is crash during the multi-shot routine finishes.
-If that happens, which is very rare, then one only need to perform SerialEM - Focus/Tune - Coma-free alignment by CTF after restarting SerialEM.
+If that happens, which is very rare, then one only needs to perform SerialEM - Focus/Tune - Coma-free alignment by CTF after restarting SerialEM.
+The matrix saved in the setting file should be still good as long as your beam size remains the same.